Str4y-Cat/Under-the-sea/Boids 3d/readme.md

 - i would like to add predetor/prey interactions

 ### Features
-- Real-time simulation of flocking behavior in a 3D space.
+- Real-time simulation of flocking/schooling behavior in a 3D space.
 - Smooth and immersive rendering powered by Three.js and WebGL.

 ### Current Behavior